pbc86/pbc86.github.io/README.md

 ### Step 2:

 - Replace bio image: Upload a bio image into assets/images then update `avatar : "/assets/images/new_bio_image.jpg"` in _`config.yml`
+- MathQuantum suggests to update `index.html` to `index.md`, not sure why.
+Let me skip this step and see how it goes.